Max's Outdoors Site

-It's important to be well prepared when you go out in the wilderness, make sure you bring all the items listed.
+It's important to be well prepared when you go out in the wilderness, make sure you bring all the items listed here on my list of stuff you need to have.

 FISH NET